How to Optimize Images for Faster Load Times and Sustainability

 This tool was really easy to use and I didn’t run into as many issues as I did with Smushi.it.
 What I liked about this application was that it gives you the ability to crop the image as you please with a “max-width” and “max-height” option.
 This allows the application to compress your image to it’s full potential.

 This is the method that we described above.
-With Photoshop you’re able to crop any image to any size you need, and from there you can click file then “Save for Web and Devices”.
+With Photoshop, you’re able to crop any image to any size you need, and from there you can click file then “Export As..” or “Save for Web (Legacy)” to save your image to a variety of formats and sizes.

-For a more in-depth look at Stoyan Stefanov’s presentation on Image Optimization: 7 steps (and how to correct them), which walks you through the best practices for Image Optimization.
+For a more in-depth look at image optimization, check out Stoyan Stefanov’s presentation Image Optimization: 7 steps (and how to correct them), which walks you through the best practices in detail.